einoo/TokuLab/README.md

 - The slides in the index page could be revised to add more contents
 - The contents and photos in the index page needs improvement.
 - Add the email address of students
+- Revise the location in the "about" page [google account limit]